hereisnitish/chong-Automation/API_DOCUMENTATION.md

 - This endpoint does **NOT** require authentication (CSRF exempt)
 - Only accepts POST requests
-- All fields are required - you must provide all folder IDs
+- All fields are required - you must provide all folder IDs and date information
+- `folder_year`, `folder_month`, and `folder_date` must match the actual year/month/date the folders represent
-- Duplicate folder structures are prevented by unique constraint
+- Duplicate folder structures are prevented by unique constraint on email + folder_year + folder_month + folder_date
 - Folder IDs should be valid Google Drive folder IDs
+- `folder_date` must be in YYYY-MM-DD format
+- `folder_month` should be 1-12 (integer)
 - Created and updated timestamps are automatically generated
 - Returns 201 status code on successful creation